frazcaz97/GIT-Repo-Kickstart/README.md

 ## Overview
 This script:
-  - Initialises a new local repository
   - Initialises a new remote repository
+  - clones remote repository to local
-  - Sets the remote link
+  - Sets the remote url

 ## Requirements
 -Git installed on your local machine